Technogoose030/Jmay/Project1.md

 ## <ins>Installation and Setup:<ins>

-Installed Burp Suite Community Edition on a local machine.
+Installed Burp Suite on a local machine.

 Configured Burp Suite to intercept traffic by setting up a local proxy server using foxyproxy, typically running on port 8080.